 1. Fill out the registration form.
 The teacher information is very important, as your teacher will be consulted should your essay be chosen as one of the top 25.
 If you do not include teacher information, your essay will not be accepted.

-2. Attach a copy of an original work in English on the designated topic, which should include a comprehensive list of sources consulted.
+3. Attach a copy of your original work in English on the designated topic, which should include a comprehensive list of sources consulted.
 You must write on one of the topics provided; essays on other topics will not be accepted.
 Please use the topic as the title of your essay.

 4. Entries must be typed, double-spaced, in 12-point Times New Roman or an equivalent font with a one-inch margin on all sides of the page.
 Standards of content and style from MLA Handbook for Writers of Research Papers, 7th ed., will be expected for (1) documentation of sources in the text of your essay (see pages 123-212); (2) the format of the list of works cited (see sample page at end of the MLA Handbook); and (3) margins and indentation (see sample page also at end of Handbook).

 5. A bibliography must be included.
 AT LEAST three of the sources you cite must be primary sources, i.e. books, periodicals or newspapers that you have researched.
 (A primary source is a document, speech, or other sort of evidence written, created or otherwise produced during the time under study.
 Primary sources offer an inside view of a particular event.
 They may be accessed online.)
 Other sources may be online-only materials, provided they are cited correctly as such.
 Any submissions lacking three primary sources will be disqualified.
 Note: Any essay using crowd-sourced and publicly editable sources such as Wikipedia will be disqualified!
 Please make sure to also separate your primary source list from your Internet source list.

 6. Do not place your name or your school's name on any of the pages of the essay.
 Only the registration form should include this information.